 - Adaptation Personality Change: Evan and Andy's personalities are toned down in the TV episode.

 - Adaptational Jerkass: In Goosebumps Horror Town, Evan and Andy are both obnoxious pranksters, while they were at least intended to be normal kids in the books.

 - Aesop Amnesia: Andy never learns that getting involved with Monster Blood will not lead to anything good.
 Evan learns but is weak willed enough to find himself falling into this in the third book.

 - Age Lift: In Horror Town, Evan is a bit younger than 12, while Andy is closer to a teen.

 - All of the Other Reindeer: Evan gets off to a bad start by telling everyone about his Monster Blood misadventure upon starting at his new school, resulting in all the kids thinking he's weird.

-- Asleep in Class: Evan falls asleep in class at the start of the first book and is woken by his teacher.
+- Asleep in Class: Evan falls asleep in class at the start of the second book and is woken by his teacher.